cobbspur/Rasper/README.md

-# Casper
+# Rasper

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+Rasper is the raspberry red version of Casper - The default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+To download, visit the [releases](https://github.com/Cobbspur/Rasper/releases) page.

 ## Copyright & License